heapsource/fire/docs/specs/priest.v.1.0.md

 These two files has to be inside the node_modules directory and can be referenced from the manifest file.
 When a Runtime is loaded from a manifest using loadFromManifestFile all the modules are automatically loaded.

+### Initialization

+Some modules may require some configuration or initialize something in the environment or the runtime, for that pouposes there is a callback called priestModuleInit that we can export in the module.

+	module.exports.priestModuleInit = function(runtime) {
+		//Here you can do do some initialization stuff...
+		//... like checking some configuration.
+	}

 ### Comparable Values and Operands